Framework

 Why each question is in the framework

-Each question maps to a measured failure mode.
+Each question maps to a measured miss pattern.
 The question set is not a generic mnemonic; it is weighted to the categories where the data shows users actually miss.

 Did I expect this?